Stakeholder Mapping & Engagement Strategy Development

 • Review of similar project experiences

-• Political and organizational landscape analysis
+• Political and organizational analysis

 02

-Stakeholder Analysis
+Stakeholder analysis

-• Assess their level of influence and power over the project
+• Level of influence over the project

-• Decision-making authority (formal and informal)
+• Decision-making authority, formal and informal

 • Network influence and coalition-building capacity